The Science of Spectral Dreams: Why Your Brain Paints in Color

 Concrete Example: The Weaver of Grey Threads

 Consider the story of a dreamer I once visited.
-She had spent months Dreaming of Drowning, feeling overwhelmed by the demands of her family and her work.
+She had spent months drowning, feeling overwhelmed by the demands of her family and her work.
 Her dreams were heavy, grey, and suffocating.
 One night, the water didn't recede, but the sun broke through the surface of the waves while she was still submerged.

 A rainbow formed underwater.